firedancer-io/firedancer/book/guide/getting-started.md

 $ make -j fdctl solana
 ```

+You will need around 32GiB of available memory to build Firedancer.
+If
+you run out of memory compiling, make can return a variety of errors.

 ::: tip TIP

 The Firedancer production validator is built as a single binary `fdctl`